 Continue reading »

-This is my review of SiteGround and its web hosting service after I have been their customer for over six months.
+This is my review of SiteGround and its web hosting service after I have been their customer for almost 4 years now.
 I will highlight the differences between SiteGround and other popular alternatives like BlueHost, HostGator, iPage….. and it will soon be clear how SiteGround beats all the other standard web hosting companies.

 Get 70% OFF on your SiteGround hosting purchase: Sign up using my coupon link